 Once buckled up, we hobbled eagerly through the door from the terra firma of the boot room to the hard slipperiness of the ice.

 Lidl on Ice is open to all skating levels and ages, and in our session there were many tentative skaters who wobbled gingerly along the track, some hand in hand, and others holding tightly onto the sideboards.
-I don’t count myself as a particularly elegant or experienced skater, but as I moved in and out of the traffic from one end to the other, I felt like I had the spirit of Reverend Robert Walker upon me.
+I don’t count myself as a particularly elegant or experienced skater, but skill is a relative thing.
+As I moved in and out of the traffic from one end to the other, I felt like I had the spirit of Reverend Robert Walker upon me.

 What was lacking in skill on the ice was more than made up for by a general air of nervous enthusiasm, no doubt stemming from that gleeful sensation that you get when learning a new form of mobility.
 Even the sight, as we arrived, of an injured kid disappearing into the medic’s backroom to be attended to, seemed to heighten the excitement.

 The Lidl on Ice track is relatively narrow for two-way traffic, so you have to time it well when overtaking skaters who are two or three abreast, otherwise you could end up meeting someone in the middle coming in the opposite direction.
 For those who are shaky on their skates, this can be disconcerting.

 However, I found there was enough width to the track to ease in and out of the slower skaters and maintain a good flow.
 When skaters do become too bunched up to pass, you can put on the brakes and appreciate the wintry vibe: gliding along the rink’s raised platform with its unique views down George street and the Christmas beats pumping out over the night air.

 For spectators, the footbridge over the track provides some of the best views of the skating and opportunities for photo ops.
 Looking east, you can see down the length of George Street, and, as you skate west, the large green dome of West Register House in Charlotte Square looms ahead.